testdouble/testdouble.js/docs/5-stubbing-results.md

 #### Objects

 You can also use `contains` to specify only part of an object.
-This is especially useful when a large object is being thrown around, but only part of it matters.
+This is especially useful when a large object is being passed around, but only part of it matters to the interaction being tested.

 ``` javascript
 var brew = td.function()